psychological safety in the medical workplace

 Resilient Responders.
 Safer Decisions.
 Better Outcomes.

-First responders, ER teams, and ambulance crews work under extraordinary pressure where every second counts.
-These same high-stress environments that demand precision also take a significant toll on wellbeing, affecting mental health, communication, and decision-making.
+First responders, ER teams, and medical professionals work under extraordinary pressure where every second counts.
+These same high-stress environments that demand precision also place sustained strain on people’s nervous systems, directly affecting communication, judgment, and decision-making.

 Research shows: